 Physical fitness isn’t just about lifting.
 It’s about how strong you are relative to your body weight, says Martin Rooney, strength and conditioning coach and author of Ultimate Warrior Workouts.
-That’s why he has his athletes-in-training do body-weight tests.
+That’s why he has his athletes-in-training do bodyweight tests.
 If they struggle, they need to either gain strength or lose weight.
-Test yourself the same way with his push-up challenge.
+Test yourself the same way with his fitness test.

 - Rest whenever you want, but keep the clock running the whole time.

-- 2 For a rep to count, you must maintain perfect form: elbows locked at the top, chest five centimetres above the floor at the bottom, hips not sagging and knees not touching the floor
+- For a rep to count, you must maintain perfect form: elbows locked at the top, chest five centimetres above the floor at the bottom, hips not sagging and knees not touching the floor.

 - Pace yourself however you’d like, but it’s best not to rush, Rooney says.
 Take a 15-second break once you slow down after your first burst.
 Then take longer breaks as you become more tired, he says.
 Never push yourself to total fatigue.

 How You Did

 - 75 to 99 push-ups – Good